graphcore/poptorch/docs/user_guide/debugging.rst

   :end-before: tensor_retrieve_end
   :emphasize-lines: 4, 5

-For a more practical understanding around observing tensors, Graphcore's tutorials repository contains a tutorial you can follow about observing tensors, using anchoring and generating a gradient histogram:
+For a more practical understanding around observing tensors, Graphcore's examples repository contains a tutorial you can follow about observing tensors, using anchoring and generating a gradient histogram:
 :tutorials-repo:`PopTorch tutorial: Observing tensors <tutorials/pytorch/observing_tensors>`.